Good SUP Advice Can Be Hard To Find

 2. The Worst Advice About How To Hold Your Paddle

-One of the most common SUP mistakes people make while paddle boarding is using the wrong side of their paddle’s blade to generate speed.
+One of the most common SUP mistakes people make while stand up paddle surfing is using the wrong side of their paddle’s blade to generate speed.

 Your paddle’s blade should never be bent toward you when paddling.
 Many people think this is the correct way to face their paddle’s blade because it seems as if you’re scooping the water and enabling you to go faster.
 However, this is not the case.
-Paddling with your blade bent toward you will give you less control of your SUP and will actually hurt your paddling efficiency, making you work much harder for the same movement in the water.
+Paddling with your blade’s slight bend pointing toward you will give you less control of your SUP and will actually hurt your paddling efficiency, making you work much harder for the same movement in the water.

 Your SUP paddle’s blade needs to always be bent away from you for the best paddle stroke.
-This side of your paddle’s blade will provide you with optimal speed and control.
+This side of your blade will provide you with optimal speed and control when you put your paddle in the water.
 An easy way to remember this on ISLE SUP paddles is to make sure that the ISLE logo is always facing toward the nose of your stand up paddle board.

 3. The Worst Advice About Inflating Your Inflatable SUP

 I hear time and time again that it is not necessary to inflate your inflatable SUP to the suggested PSI in the instruction manual.
-Well, there’s a good reason why all ISLE Inflatable Paddle Boards have a label on the tail clearly stating that you should inflate your iSUP between 13-17 PSI.
+Well, there’s a good reason why all ISLE inflatable boards have a label on the tail clearly stating that you should inflate your iSUP between 13-17 PSI.
 This range of PSI will offer you the best performance and rigidity out of your inflatable SUP.

 Inflating your SUP anywhere below 12 PSI will slow down your ride significantly.
-Keep in mind, your body weight and the gear you bring on board will also determine how much air you want to pump into your SUP.
+Keep in mind, your body weight and the gear you bring on board will also determine how much air you want to pump into your personal flotation device.